 - Substance: 2 silver trumpets hold significant meaning.
 Why silver?
 Precious metal, though not perfect.
 Why two?
 Could it be that God intended two trumpets to call together the entire world?
 Could it be the two trumpets represent Israel and the church (precious, but not perfect)?
 Israel, first, because they are the vehicle of world redemption.
 They are calling us to assemble together (though, in general, they don’t recognize who we assemble around).
 Secondly, the church is called to “trumpet” the gospel…to spread the good news!
 1 Corinthians 14:8 warns: …for if the trumpet makes an uncertain sound, who will prepare for battle?
 We must sound a clear, sure sound…the Gospel of Jesus!
 Otherwise, who will be prepared?
-But just as importantly, 1 Corinthians 15:51-52 tells us that in a moment, in the twinkling of an eye, at the LAST trumpet, we will all be changed.
-Friends, that is the rapture!
-It is next on the calendar!
+Each feast is a Jewish feast, though, so we should not get caught up in the thought that the rapture will happen at the Feast of Trumpets.
+After all, we do not know the day or hour of the rapture.
+However, 1 Corinthians 15:51-52 gives us insight into the rapture.
+In a moment, in the twinkling of an eye, at the LAST trumpet (not at the Feast of Trumpets), we will all be changed.
+Exciting times await us!
 The feasts give us a chronology of end time events.
 Still, there are two more feasts to follow!

 - Day of Atonement